L1Ryx/L1Ryx/README.md

 I also co-founded the [Hopkins Game Dev Society](https://www.hopkinsgamedevsociety.com/), where we help Johns Hopkins students build games through mentorship, project support, and career-focused events.

-Currently, I'm focused on:

-- Building **audio-programming portfolio demos** around adaptive audio, runtime game-state integration, and technical implementation workflows.
-- Developing _Ducks Afar_ into a polished vertical slice with strong gameplay clarity, UI/audio feedback, and clean systems architecture.
+Currently, I’m developing _Ducks Afar_ toward a late-summer Steam release, with a focus on gameplay clarity, UI/audio feedback, and polished puzzle interactions.
+I’m also continuing audio systems work for _Vesuvius_, building interactive audio features that support exploration, combat, ambience, and player feedback.
-- Preparing for **games and SWE recruiting**, with **audio programming** as my primary specialization and gameplay/tools engineering as adjacent strengths.

 This page is a brief introduction to my work.